 You need to develop a cadence or rhythm to the jerk or twitch action that will make fish react.
 Try different cadences to find what works best.
 As an example, I have used pauses in between jerks of different lengths.
 A fish will hit jerk baits quite often after a pause.
 Above all, practice the pause with jerk baits it will catch you more fish.

 Fishing with jerkbaits includes at what depth to fish the lure.
-For instance, the jerkbaits excels in shallow water.
-Water 1-5 feet deep has better clarity.
+For instance, the jerkbaits excel in shallow water.
+Plus, water 1-5 feet deep has better clarity.
 Therefore the areas to use this lure include rocky shorelines, rock piles, points, and channels where a tributary enters a larger body of water.
 The wind will push baitfish into this structure and cover, making the wind an asset in this aspect.

-Lures usually have 2-3 sets of treble hooks, therefore, lures will snag and grab the thick cover.
+Lures usually have 2-3 sets of treble hooks, therefore, the lures will snag and grab the thick cover.
 The fish are in the cover which means going in after them.
-As a result, you have to decide whether it is worth losing a lure and you will lose a few in cover as part of fishing.
+As a result, you have to decide whether it is worth losing a lure.
+Since you will lose a few in cover as part of fishing.

 What Equipment is Best for Fishing with Jerkbaits

 The line for jerkbaits will have an effect.
-A small-diameter line will allow the lure to be fished deeper.
+A small-diameter line allows you to fish the lure deeper.
 An 8-12 pound line is the recommendation.
 Also, a large diameter line will prevent the lure from getting to its maximum depth.
 Using monofilament or fluorocarbon will suit this style of fishing but the line needs to be good quality, subsequently if using very small lures go with light line and heavy line with the biggest lures.

 What Colors for Fishing With Jerkbaits

-The choice of colors is a debatable subject.
+The choice of lure color is a debatable subject also.
 Too often anglers go with their confidence color on all lures.
-If you look in other people’s tackle box it is likely you will see a few colors only.
+If you look in other people’s tackle boxes it is likely you will see a few colors only.
 The impact of sun and water clarity affect how a fish sees.
 That is to say, light impacts lure color.
 The majority of fish only see 2-3 colors in the spectrum.

 Bright colors including light blues, yellows, and reds work well in clear water.
 Likewise have a few dark colors like black or dark blue and some flashy colors including gold or silver.
 Those colors are best in darker water.
 Lures have various patterns made to represent baitfish, including perch, shiner, shad, and a multitude of other options.
 A few pattern colors are essential.
 You can start with 3-4 colors including one being a pattern option.
 As these should cover all light and water clarity conditions.
 As you progress add more colors for different waters.